SoftwareAG/adabas-tcp/README.md

 The *create*, *read*, *update* and *delete* methods need the map or a file number as parameter.
 If the file number is provided the File Description Table of the file is read and a map containing all fields is created from these definitions.

-Each command has some parameter provided as an object to control the command.
-At minimum a map or file number must be provided.
+Each command has some parameters provided as an object to control the command.
+At least a map or file number must be provided.
 See examples below.

 The following parameters are supported: